Getting Cheap Theatre Tickets in London

 New York City has Broadway, and London has the West End.
-It’s an area of the city where you’ll be able to see top end musicals and plays.
-Unfortunately London can be expensive.
-There are ways to get cheap theatre tickets in London.
+It’s an area of the city where you can see top end musicals and plays.
+While London can be expensive, but here are a few ways to get cheap theatre tickets in London.

 A Tale of Two Trips

 The first time I went to London was back in 2008.
 I was younger and more naive when it came to travel.
 I just wanted to see a show on the West End, and I had a particular musical in mind (Avenue Q, which is no longer running).
 I bought a ticket in advance at full price.
 I don’t remember how much I spent, but I’m sure it was at least £60 (about $100CAD).

 This time I went and saw two shows for a combined total of £30 ($50).
-Here’s what I did different from my previous trip.
+Here’s what I did differently from my previous trip.

 I saw two shows in London.
 First was a play called The Curious Incident of the Dog in the Night-Time.
 It’s based on a book of the same name by Mark Haddon and adapted for the stage by Simon Stephens.
 I also saw the musical Funny Girl.
-It debuted on Broadway in 1964 and later became a movie with Barbra Streisand.
+It originally debuted on Broadway in 1964, and later became a movie with Barbra Streisand.

 I’d read The Curious Incident of the Dog in the Night-Time before and was curious to see how it translated as a play.
 It was fantastic The way they integrate the set into the show was brilliant.
 The acting was amazing.
-Without spoiling the ending I will say you’ll want to stay after the curtain call.
-The show is running at the Gielgud Theatre.
+Without spoiling the ending, I will say you’ll want to stay after the curtain call.

 How to Save on Theatre Tickets in London

 To get these cheap theatre tickets I bought stall or day tickets.
 These are last minute tickets that you buy at the box office the day of the show.
 With stall tickets, your seats will be right in the stall section of the theatre.
 These seats are usually right down on the main floor, often in the first rows.

 Important Information About Stall Tickets